krzysztofLuszynski/forex-transaction/README.md

 ### Options specific:
 #### the style can be either American or European - DONE
-#### American option style will have in addition the exerciseStartDate, which has to be after the trade date but before the expiry date
+#### American option style will have in addition the exerciseStartDate, which has to be after the trade date but before the expiry date - DONE
 #### expiry date and premium date shall be before delivery date - DONE

 ### Assumptions: